WHO IS COUNCILMAN WILLIAM H. BEALE?

 Councilman Beale has been awarded the Dutchess County Regional Chamber of Commerce Forty Under Forty "Mover and Shaker" Award and has been inducted into the Dutchess Community College Hall of Fame.

-Beale holds an Associate in Applied Science in Criminal Justice from Dutchess Community College, a Bachelor of Science in Organizational Leadership & Communication and a Master of Public Administration from Marist College.
+Beale is a graduate of Roy C. Ketcham High School and Dutchess Community College.
+He holds a Bachelor of Science and a Master of Public Administration from Marist College.

 Councilman Beale is married to Erin, a decorated police sergeant.
-They recently welcomed their son, Liam in September of last year, and own a home located off of Osborne Hill Road.
+They recently welcomed their second son, Sean in February, 2021, and own a home located off of Osborne Hill Road.